FGiesemann/SeamCarving/README.md

 # SeamCarving

-Experiments with Seam Carving for Contant Aware Image Retargeting
+Experiments with Seam Carving for Content Aware Image Retargeting